The Five Commandments of Healthier Grilling

 On lean protein, marinades and the magic of skewers

 There’s a perfectly understandable tendency over warm holiday weekends to toss dietary discipline to the wayside.
-You’re assembling a bunch of people in a backyard with sizzling meats and chilly beers; everyone’s BMI can take a backseat for the day.
+You’re assembling — at a safe social distance with a relatively small group of friends and family in accordance with local mandates, of course — in a backyard with sizzling meats and chilly beers; everyone’s BMI can take a backseat for the day.
 The last time I was at a family event, I consumed a plate of buffalo-chicken mac and cheese, four Coronas and a corner slice of ice-cream cake in a two-hour window.
 I paid for it later, but at the time it felt like the right thing to do.

-That said, with Labor Day shindigs firing up in a few days, now is the time to at least consider some methods that should help you have a healthier 72 hours and not end up with your stomach feeling like a washing machine.
+That said, with Memorial Day afoot and plenty more BBQs awaiting you in the months ahead, now is the time to at least consider some methods that should help you have a healthier 72 hours and not end up with your stomach feeling like a washing machine.
 I’m not here to argue against a weekend of shameless consumption.
 But if you can exercise a little self-control over holidays (while wielding some newfound creativity), it’ll be easier than ever to implement such tricks into the many non-holiday weekends going forward.

 Lean, Mean, Protein